 Read more about our facilities and resources.

 The UCO has a dedicated Student Support team who are on hand to provide advice and guidance on a range of issues, including learning and welfare, budgeting and finance, disability and dyslexia, pastoral care, bereavement and personal issues, as well as counselling.
 Find out more.

 Costs & financial support

-The tuition fee for Home/UK students for the 2021-22 academic year (2021 entry) on this course is £9,250; for Overseas/EU students it is £11,250.
-More details on course fees, discounts and payment plans for this course, as well as a copy of our Tuition Fee Policy, can be found on our course fees page.
+The course fee for Home/UK students for the 2022-23 academic year (2022 entry) on this course is £9,250; for international students (including students from the EU) and those who are eligible to be charged ‘Overseas’ fees it is £11,450.
+More details on course fees, discounts and payment plans for this course, as well as a copy of our Course Fee Policy, can be found on our course fees page.

 Students should be aware that there may be some additional costs to consider when budgeting for the course.

 There may be financial support available to you depending on your circumstances.
 Details can be found on our Financial Support page.

 How to apply